 On November 21, 2014, we entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, N.A., as administrative agent, and other lender parties thereto.
 Pursuant to the Credit Agreement, the lenders agreed to provide a \$10,000,000 senior term loan and a \$5,000,000 revolving line of credit to our primary operating subsidiary.
 Amounts outstanding under the Credit Agreement bear interest at either LIBOR or the base rate, as elected by the Company, plus an applicable margin.
 Subject to the Company's leverage ratio, the applicable LIBOR rate margin varied from 4.25% to 5.25%, and the applicable base rate margin varied from 3.25% to 4.25%.
-Pursuant to the terms of the amendment to the Credit Agreement entered into as of April 15, 2015, the applicable LIBOR rate margin was changed to vary from 4.25% to 6.25%, and the applicable base rate margin was changed to vary from 4.25% to 6.25%, and the applicable base rate margin was changed to vary from 4.25% to 6.25%, and the applicable base rate margin was changed to vary from 4.25% to 6.25%, and the applicable base rate margin was changed to vary from 4.25% to 6.25%, and the applicable base rate margin was changed to vary from 4.25% to 6.25%, and the applicable base rate margin was changed to vary from 3.25% to 5.25%.
+Pursuant to the terms of the amendment to the Credit Agreement entered into as of April 15, 2015, the applicable LIBOR rate margin was changed to vary from 4.25% to 6.25%, and the applicable base rate margin was changed to vary from 3.25% to 5.25%.
 The term loan and line of credit mature on November 21, 2019 and provide support for working capital, capital expenditures and other general corporate purposes, including permitted acquisitions.
 At closing, the Company repaid indebtedness under its prior credit facility using approximately \$7,400,000 of the proceeds provided by the term loan.
 The prior credit facility with Fifth Third Bank was terminated concurrent with the entry of the Credit Agreement and unamortized debt financing costs and discount of \$315,000 associated with the terminated debt was included in loss on early extinguishment of debt.
-Financing costs of \$355,000 associated with the new credit facility are being amortized over its term on a straight-line basis, which is not ma
+Financing costs of \$355,000 associated with the new credit facility are being amortized over its term on a straight-line basis, which is not materially different from the effective interest method.

 The Credit Agreement includes customary financial covenants, including the requirements that the Company maintain minimum liquidity and achieve certain minimum EBITDA levels.
 In addition, the credit facility prohibits the Company from paying dividends on the common and preferred stock.
-In April 2015 the Credit Agreement was amended to increase the applicable LIBOR rate margin, which will vary from 4.25% to 6.25%, and to reset the financial covenants.
+In addition to the changes to the rate margins referenced above, the April 2015 amendment to the Credit Agreement reset the financial covenants.
 As such, the Company is required to maintain minimum liquidity of at least (i) \$5,000,000 through April 15, 2015, (ii) \$6,500,000 from April 16, 2015 through and including July 30, 2015, (iii) \$7,000,000 from July 31, 2015 through and including January 30, 2016, and (iv) \$7,500,000 from January 31, 2016 through and including the maturity date of the credit facility.

-The following table shows our future minimum EBITDA covenant thresholds, as modified by the amendment to the Credit Agreement:
+The following table shows our future minimum trailing twelve months EBITDA covenant thresholds, as modified by the amendment to the Credit Agreement: